If you are using a KnowledgeOwl subdomain (such as my-amazing-kb.knowledgeowl.com), you don't need to configure your own reCAPTCHA.

 - Go to Settings > Basic.

-- The pop-up will open the configuration for your Private Domain.
-Copy and paste your reCAPTCHA site key and secret key from Google reCAPTCHA into the fields here:
+- In Domain Settings, copy and paste your reCAPTCHA site key and secret key from Google into the fields here:

 - When you're done making changes, click Save.